What is speech therapy?

 Okay, now what have you seen from these screenshots?

 Second, you will get take-home practices.
 You must judiciously do these activities at home.
-You will also be taught how to change your child’s diet, sleep patterns, and so on.
 You must ensure that you follow through.
 Otherwise, all will be for nothing.

 We have had parents who stopped therapy with us because they weren’t seeing results.
 The real reason they weren’t seeing results was them.
 They are not following through.